samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

   gateway: 'http://localhost:3000',
   callback: 'http://localhost:4200/callback',
   domain: '<YOUR_AUTH0_TENANT>.auth0.com',
-  clientId: '<YOUR_AUTH0_APPLICATION_CLIENT_ID>'
+  clientId: '<YOUR_AUTH0_APPLICATION_CLIENT_ID>',
+  audience: '<YOUR_AUTH0_API_IDENTIFIER>'
 };
 ```

-In the next section, you will create an Auth0 Application and then you will replace the placeholders used above with your own values.
+Now, as you already created your Auth0 API in the last part of this series, you can replace `<YOUR_AUTH0_API_IDENTIFIER>` in both files (for example, you can replace this placeholder with `https://my-golang-api`).
+In the next section, you will create an Auth0 Application and then you will be able to replace the other placeholders used above with your own Auth0 values.

 ### Creating an Auth0 Application